or scroll for handy tips and a little nostalgia.

 I hope this recipe makes your Christmas extra special!

 If you enjoy these Christmas Balls, be sure to let me know in the comments below.
+And you might also like this recipe for Midori Balls.

 - 1 cup Christmas Cake crumbs